InjectiveLabs/docs/source/includes/_portfoliorpc.md

 ## AccountPortfolio
+*New API.
+Available on testnet*

 Get details about an account's portfolio.

 ### Request Parameters
 > Request Example: